If you prefer to always view the website in English, please click here.

 To which customers does the PVPC model apply?

-The regulated PVPC tariff has no permanence and is offered only by those reference marketers authorized by the Government.
+The regulated PVPC tariff has no minimum contract term and is only offered by government-authorised reference suppliers.

 What possibilities does the PVPC tariff offer you?